RendaniTshinakaho/Cuttlefish/README.md

 The framework uses [MassTransit](http://masstransit-project.com/) as a message bus wrapper, which means that you could use either [RabbitMQ](http://rabbitmq.com) or [MSMQ](http://en.wikipedia.org/wiki/Microsoft_Message_Queuing) as an event queue.
 Events are persisted through the excellent [NEventStore](http://neventstore.org) library which has support for a wide range of databases including [MongoDB](http://www.mongodb.org), [RavenDB](http://ravendb.net) and various flavours of SQL.

 ####NOT READY FOR USE IN PRODUCTION YET.
-I'm looking at having the code and documentation stable enough (with the current feature set) for small projects by August 2013.
+A lot of documentation still needs to be written and some refactoring and tweaking still needs to take place before I'd start using this on smaller projects.

 #####Quick Setup
 Getting the framework up and running is super easy.
 Assuming that we are using RabbitMQ with a MongoDB event store backing, we would set up the framework as follows: